Ibrahim-Maiga/Blog/content/post/2024-10-01-Building-an-Analytics-Solution-for-Effective-AML-Transaction-Monitoring.md

 ---
 layout: post
 title: "Building an Analytics Solution for Effective AML Transaction Monitoring"
-subtitle: "Streamlining Data Migration, Transformation, and Querying"
+subtitle: "Streamlining Data Migration, Transformation, and Querying - "
 description: "Explore a comprehensive ETL pipeline project designed to enhance AML transaction monitoring for financial institutions.
 This hands-on guide walks you through using AWS services like Aurora MySQL, Glue, DMS, and Athena to build a robust solution for AML compliance.
 Ideal for data enthusiasts aiming to bridge finance and data science, this project covers database migration, ETL processing, and cost-effective querying, all while adhering to best practices in security and cost management."
 author: "Ibrahim Maïga"
 date: "2024-11-01"